-A5a.
+- A5a.
 Law, regulation or relevant ethical requirements may require the auditor to perform additional procedures and take further actions.
 For example, the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (IESBA Code) requires the auditor to take steps to respond to identified or suspected non-compliance with laws and regulations and determine whether further action is needed.
-Such steps may include the communication of identified or suspected non-compliance with laws and regulations to other auditors within a group, including a group engagement partner, component auditors or other auditors performing work at components of a group for purposes other than the audit of the group financial statements.15

-&lt;sup>14b ISA (UK) 315 (Revised July 2020), Appendix 5, provides further matters that the auditor may consider in understanding the entity's use in of IT in its system of internal control.

-- A5a-1 In the UK, auditors are subject to ethical requirements from two sources: the FRC's Ethical Standard concerning the integrity, objectivity and independence of the auditor, and the ethical pronouncements established by the auditor's relevant professional body. - A5a-2 The objectives of the auditor under ISA (UK) 250 Section A include to respond appropriately to identified or suspected non-compliance with laws and regulations identified during the audit15a.
-That standard establishes requirements for responding to such identified or suspected non-compliance, including determining whether law, regulation or relevant ethical requirements require the auditor to report to an appropriate authority outside the entity15b.Considerations Specific to Public Sector Entities - A6.
-The public sector auditor's responsibilities relating to fraud may be a result of law, regulation or other authority applicable to public sector entities or separately covered by the auditor's mandate.
-Consequently, the public sector auditor's responsibilities may not be limited to consideration of risks of material misstatement of the financial statements, but may also include a broader responsibility to consider risks of fraud.
+Such steps may include the communication of identified or suspected non-compliance with laws and regulations to other auditors within a group, including a group engagement partner, component auditors or other auditors performing work at components of a group for purposes other than the audit of the group financial statements.15 - A5a-1 In the UK, auditors are subject to ethical requirements from two sources: the FRC's Ethical Standard concerning the integrity, objectivity and independence of the auditor, and the ethical pronouncements established by the auditor's relevant professional body. - A5a-2 The objectives of the auditor under ISA (UK) 250 Section A include to respond appropriately to identified or suspected non-compliance with laws and regulations identified during the audit^{15a}.
+That standard establishes requirements for responding to such identified or suspected non-compliance, including determining whether law, regulation or relevant ethical requirements require the auditor to report to an appropriate authority outside the entity^{15b}.
+ISA (UK) 250 Section B addresses the auditor's statutory right and duty to report to regulators of public interest entities and regulators of other entities in the financial sector.
+It identifies that speed of reporting is essential where the circumstances cause the auditor no longer to have confidence in the integrity of those charged with governance, for example where the auditor believes that a fraud or other irregularity may have been committed by, or with the knowledge of, those charged with governance, or have evidence of the intention of those charged with governance to commit or condone a suspected fraud or other irregularity^{15c}.